Andy Lewis/Icon Sportswire

 |---|---|---|---|

 Myles Garrett: The Browns may still be having a hard time finding the win column, but Myles Garrett still has no problem getting to the quarterback.
-With another sack in a loss to the Jets, Garrett is tied for the league lead with 11.
-On top of that, he has also recorded 34 tackles, 9.5 run stuffs, and one forced fumble.
-At this pace, Garrett is on track to set new career highs in sacks and run stuffs.
+With three more sacks in a win over the Raiders, Garrett leads the league with 18.
+On top of that, he has also recorded 44 tackles, 11.5 run stuffs, and three forced fumbles.
+At this pace, Garrett is on track to set new career highs in sacks and run stuffs, as well as set the NFL record for sacks in a season.

 Season | Player | Position | Team | Opening odds |